JordanWu1997/YSO_Hunters/SOP_00_Gal_Prob/README.md

 	- Make_Galaxy_Prob_3D_Plot_With_PCA.py

 # Output File Structure
+## In "Working Directory" (where all above programs should be excecuted)
 ```
-"In Working Directory" (Where all programs should be excecuted under)
 ├── GPV_6Dposvec_bin0.2/                                    #
 	├── Band_pos_num/                                   #
 	├── Lack_pos_num/                                   #